akshaybharadwaj11/Harmful-Brain-Activity-Detection/README.md

 pip install -r requirements.txt
 ```

-## Code
+## Usage

 ### Data
-Consists of sample EEG and spectrogram data
+Consists of sample EEG and spectrogram data.
+The original dataset can be downloaded from [kaggle](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/data)

 ### Preprocess
 Code to perform data preprocessing such as noise filtering, and also contains feature extraction, converting EEG to spectrogram for training ResNet Model